Tibbers Castle: History

 The origin of Tibbers Castle is undocumented, and it may have been founded in the 12th or 13th century as a timber castle.
 It was first recorded in 1298 when Sir Richard Siward, either built the stone enclosure castle or enhanced one which had already been added to the timber structure.
 King Edward I of England visited the castle the same year.
 Siward was the Sheriff of Dumfries when the area was under the control of the English and documentation from this period gives some evidence for activity at the castle.
-In 1302, £100 was spent on the structured while it was manned by a 23-strong garrison.
+In 1302, £100 was spent on the structure while it was manned by a 23-strong garrison.

 The death of Alexander III of Scotland in 1286 led to a succession crisis resulting in English rule of Scotland under Edward I. Robert the Bruce's family was one of the claimants and in 1306 he was crowned king, leading to war with England.
 The first phase of Bruce's campaign in 1306 was to capture the English-held castles of Ayr, Dalswinton, Inverkip and Tibbers.
 Control was given to John de Seton until the English recaptured the castle from the Scots, hanging the defenders, and a larger garrison, this time numbering 54, was installed.
 In 1313 the Scots regained control of the region.
 From there Tibbers Castle remained in Scottish hands, and was possessed by Thomas Randolph, 1st Earl of Moray.
 He was succeeded by Thomas Randolph, 2nd Earl of Moray and John Randolph, 3rd Earl of Moray.
 When John died at the battle of Neville's Cross in 1346 the earldom along with Tibbers Castle was given to Patrick, Earl of March.
-His son inherited in 1369 and acquired the barony of Morton which probably became the administrative centre for the barony of Tibbers.
+His son inherited it in 1369 and acquired the barony of Morton which probably became the administrative centre for the barony of Tibbers.
 The estates descended through the Dunbar family until 1435 when their lands were confiscated by the Scottish Crown.
 In 1450 or 1451, King James II of Scotland subsequently gave Tibbers to George Crichton, Lord High Admiral of Scotland and later the 1st Earl of Caithness.
 When he died in 1454 the property again came under royal control.